ZachWolpe/MLAGA/README.md

-# MLAGA: Multi-Lingual Audiobook Generator (with AI)
+# MLAGA: Multi-Lingual Audiobook GenerAtor
 -----

 _*MLAGA converts youtube videos to multilingual audiobooks.
 Learn language on the go while still consuming the same content you love.*_